Board of Directors

 Irvin Williams, PhD, MCAP, CET

-Irvin Williams is the Director of Specialty Programs at Lakeview Center Inc., proving administrative and clinical oversight to services such as outreach, prevention, education, intervention, linkage and treatment services to youth, adults and families experiencing substance abuse, mental or emotional impairment, narcotic addiction and/or high risk behaviors.
+Irvin Williams is the Director of Specialty Programs at Lakeview Center Inc., providing administrative and clinical oversight to services such as outreach, prevention, education, intervention, linkage and treatment services to youth, adults and families experiencing substance abuse, mental or emotional impairment, narcotic addiction and/or high risk behaviors.
 Dr. Williams earned his Doctorate in Clinical/Community Psychology from the University of Cincinnati, is a Certified Master’s Level Addiction Professional, an Internationally Certified Alcohol and Drug Counselor, and a Certified E-Therapist.
 In addition to serving on the FCB Board of Directors, he is a board member of the Communities in Schools of Northwest Florida, 100 Black Men of Pensacola, and the National Council on Alcohol and Drug Dependence of Northwest Florida.
 Additionally, Dr. Williams is a member of the Escambia County Safe and Drug Free Schools Advisory Committee and the Florida State Epidemiology Work Group.
 He is also a Leadership Pensacola graduate and a Governor-appointed member to the Florida Commission on Mental Health and Substance Abuse.
 Dr. Williams was seated on the Board of Directors in December 2001.

 Tom Olk, CAP

 Tom Olk is the former Chief Executive Officer of DISC Village, Inc., a private non-profit organization in Tallahassee he co-founded in 1972.
-DISC Village is one of the largest and most comprehensive prevention, intervention and treatment agencies in Florida proving services to more than 10,000 individuals and families each year.
+DISC Village is one of the largest and most comprehensive prevention, intervention and treatment agencies in Florida providing services to more than 10,000 individuals and families each year.
 Mr. Olk is a Certified Addiction Professional.
 In addition to serving as Treasurer of the FCB Board of Directors, he served as founding President of the Florida Juvenile Justice Association, Founding Board Member of the Certification Board for Addiction Professional of Florida, Board Member and past President of the Florida Alcohol and Drug Abuse Association, former Board Member of the Florida Council on Community Mental Health, First Chairperson and Founding Member of Big Bend Community Based Care, Founder of Juvenile Civil Citation program, as well as the Civil Citation Network and Adult Civil Citation program in Circuit 2.
 Mr. Olk was seated on the Board of Directors in June 2004.

 Laureen Pagel, PhD, MCAP, CPP